 The Forbidden City is the spot to appreciate the might and grandeur of the Imperial Chinese court during the height of its power in the Ming and Qing dynasties.
 Despite the transformation of the city around it, the Forbidden City remains mercifully relatively untouched.

-Hutongs are Beijing's ancient alleyways, where you can find traditional Beijing architecture.
+Hutongs are Beijing’s ancient alleyways, where you can find traditional Beijing architecture.
 Rent a bicycle and traverse some of the remaining hutongs.
 Visit the Temple of Heaven early in the morning to see thousands of people starting the day with tai chi.
 Or see a Beijing opera at the Laoshe Tea House near Qianmen station.
-There always are short shows in the afternoon.
-They are free of admission, but you should buy a cup of tea.
+There are always short shows in the afternoon.
+Admission is free, but you should buy a cup of tea.

 Discover the best of China’s capital while staying off the tourist-trodden path.